2013 Shahbag protests

-Historical context
+Background

 From March to December 1971, East Pakistan engaged in a nine-month conflict against West Pakistan.
 The Indian Army, having provided guerrilla training to the Mukti Bahini, entered the war on 3 December 1971, supporting East Pakistan's liberation.
 The armed conflict culminated on 16 December 1971, with the surrender of the Pakistani Armed Forces to the joint force of Bangladesh and India in East Pakistan.
 This surrender marked the formation of the People's Republic of Bangladesh as an independent and sovereign nation.

 According to the famous Blood telegram from the United States consulate in Dhaka (formerly known as 'Dacca') to the State Department, many atrocities had been committed by the Pakistan Army and its supporter Razakars and Al-Badar militia.
 Time reported a high-ranking US official as saying, "It is the most incredible, calculated killing since the days of the Nazis in Poland."
 Estimates are that one to three million people were killed, nearly a quarter of a million women were raped and more than ten million people fled to India to escape persecution.

 A paramilitary force known as the Razakars was created by the May 1971 Razakar Ordinance promulgated by Tikka Khan, the governor of East Pakistan.
 The ordinance stipulated the creation of a volunteer force, trained and equipped by the provincial government.

 The majority of East Pakistanis supported the call to create a free and independent Bangladesh during the Liberation War.
-However, Pakistani supporters and members of Islamic political parties, particularly Jamaat-e-islami and its east Pakistan student wing Islami Chatra Sangha (ICS, ইসলামী ছাত্র সঙ্ঘ), the Muslim League, the Pakistan Democratic Party (PDP) Council and Nezam-e-Islami, collaborated with the Pakistani army to resist the formation of an independent Bangladesh.
+However, Pakistani supporters and members of Islamic political parties, particularly Jamaat-e-islami and its east Pakistan student wing Islami Chatra Sangha (ICS, ইসলামী ছাত্র সঙ্ঘ), the Muslim League, the Pakistan Democratic Party (PDP) Council and Nizam-e-Islami, collaborated with the Pakistani army to resist the formation of an independent Bangladesh.
 The students belonging to Islami Chatra Sangha were known as the Al-Badr force; people belonging to Jamaat-e-Islami Pakistan, Muslim League, Nizam-e-Islami and similar groups were called Al-Shams, and the Urdu-speaking people (generally known as Bihari) were known as Al-Mujahid.